 I can teach you how to determine what trading strategy to choose for different market conditions.
-I can teach you how to size your trades to survive the trade you enter including directional spreads (check out our learn options trading page).
+I can teach you how to size your trades to survive the trade you enter including directional spreads.

 Directional spreads such as the credit spread is a great tool for new traders who are directionally challenged.
 They’re also a great tool to use when you want to add some protection against a current position you have in the market.

 One thing we need to discuss when looking at trading options is portfolio bias.
 If you have positions that are directional in the market, you don’t want to enter new positions that challenge that market bias.
 For example, a lot of what I’m teaching circles back to trading products built on sector ETF’s or Index ETF’s.